undoLogic/updateCase-boilerPlate/README.md

 Create most pages with MVC (MODEL-VIEW-CONTROLLER)
 -> This is fast to setup and most client actually prefer regular single page loading.

+All programming requires a visual representation of the functions in a powerpoint / slides type of document.

 However... as soon as any page requires complicated programming immediately implement AngularJS (API style development)
 - This will force you to create a solid API structure that will keep your code of good quality moving forward.
 - Create a model that will get the data you require from the database